-(Refer to note 5.
-Share based payment and note 12 Equity - reserves in the financial report)
+(Refer to note 5 Share-based payments and note 12 Equity - Reserves in the Financial Report).

-Neuroscientific Biopharmaceuticals Limited is an early stage pharmaceutical research company.
-It pays its directors and employees with long-term incentives.
+NeuroScientific Biopharmaceuticals Limited is an early stage pharmaceutical research company.
+It pays its directors with long-term incentives.

 This is a key audit matter as the valuation of sharebased payments is complex and subject to significant management estimates and judgement.
 Our procedures included, amongst others: